alec-g-olson/TemplatePythonProject/docs/creating_a_new_project.rst

 Creating a New Project
 ======================

-some instructions on making a new project
+The README.md has instructions for creating a new project.